Skip to content

 Just make sure that bam files are available โ€” FASTQ input is not supported.

-CBIcall expects BAM file from previous runs:
+CBIcall expects BAM files from previous wes/wgs runs:

 CNAG999_exome